Enhanced Condensation Through Rotation: Strength of the effect

+where $\phi_0$ is the flux quantum~\eqref{eq_phi_0}.
+The maximal strength of the field~\eqref{eq_B_Omega_system_1} is achieved in a maximally paired state with $|{\bar \psi}| = 1$, which provides an upper bound on the magnetic field generated by rotation:

-The maximal strength of the generated magnetic field~\eqref{eq_B_Omega_bar} is reached at zero temperature, when all electrons are condensed in the form of Cooper pairs, implying $|\bar\psi| = 1$.
-For our set of parameters, the cylinder rotating with the typical angular frequency $\Omega = \Omega_0$ at zero temperature produces the magnetic field~\eqref{eq_B_Omega_bar} of the order of $10\,{\rm G}$, which is substantially weaker than the critical value~\cite{Kittel2018} $B_{c} \simeq 100 \, {\rm G}$ for the bulk aluminum at $T=0$.
-Moreover, the critical value $B_{c\|}$ of the magnetic field parallel to the film is strongly enhanced compared to the bulk critical field $B_{c}$~\cite{Toxen1964}.
+Thus, the rotation at the rate $1\,{\rm kHz}$ produces the magnetic field with the strength~\eqref{eq_B_Omega_system_2} of the order of $B_{\Omega} \simeq 1 \,{\rm G}$, which is substantially weaker than the critical value~\cite{Kittel2018} $B_{c} \simeq 105 \, {\rm G}$ for the bulk aluminum at $T=0$.
+One should also notice that the critical value $B_{c\|}$ of the magnetic field tangential to the surface to the film is much higher than the bulk critical field $B_{c}$~\cite{Toxen1964}.
 For example, for an aluminum film of the thickness $d \sim 100\,{\rm nm}$, the critical magnetic field is $B_{c\|} \sim 10^4 \, {\rm G}$~\cite{Meservey1971}.
-These estimations indicate that the magnetic field produced by the rotating cylinder cannot substantially affect the emerging superconductivity.
+Therefore, the magnetic field generated by rotation remains well below the relevant pair-breaking scale.
+In other words, the rotation-driven onset of superconductivity is not hindered by the self-generated magnetic field.

-For reference, the London magnetic field~\eqref{eq_B_L} at the characteristic rotation rate $\nu_0 = \Omega_0/(2\pi) \simeq 0.9\,{\rm kHz}$ corresponding to the chosen characteristic frequency~\eqref{eq_Omega_0} has a much smaller value: $B_L \simeq 6.6 \times 10^{-4}\, {\rm G}$.
-This field would have been produced in a solid cylinder that generates large screening Meissner currents in bulk (as opposed to a hollow cylinder made of a thin superconducting film that we discuss in our article).
+For reference, the London magnetic field~\eqref{eq_B_L} at the characteristic rotation rate $\nu_0 = \Omega_0/(2\pi) \simeq 9.2\,{\rm kHz}$ has a much smaller value: $B_L \equiv 2 H_0 \simeq 6.6 \times 10^{-3}\, {\rm G}$.
+The magnetic field of such strength would have been produced in a rotating solid (thick) superconducting cylinder.
+The weakness of the London field comes from the fact that the solid cylinder also generates a strong screening Meissner current of the superconducting component.
+In the thin shell, such screening currents are negligible and the magnetic field is not screened, hence $B_\Omega \gg B_L$.

-1mm (iii) A large value of the geometrical factor $\gamma$ decreases the superconducting condensate $\psi$ as a result of the enhancement of self-interaction $b$ of Cooper pairs~\eqref{eq_a_b} in the GL potential~\eqref{eq_F_simple}.
-For our parameters at $\Omega = \Omega_0$, we get the suppression by two orders of magnitude, since $|\psi|/\psi_0 = \sqrt{|a|/b}$ and $b \simeq \gamma \Omega^2/\Omega_0^2$ for $\gamma \gg 1$.
-However, the condensate is still formed, albeit with a smaller density of condensed Cooper pairs.

-Notice that for clean, weakly disordered thin aluminum films, the superconducting transition is a second-order transition, similar to bulk aluminum~\cite{Maloney1972}.
-Within our simple approach based on the GL formalism, the rotation does not change the order of the phase transition.